chikamichi/vim/README.md

 colorscheme jellybeans
 ```

-Note that the `t_Co` setting is to `force` vim to trust the term it runs within has 256color support, even though it may not be detected (better safe than sorry).
+Note that the `t_Co` setting is to `force` vim to trust the term it runs within has 256color support, even though it may not be detected.

 More (rock-solid) info on `TERM` management on the [Arabesque blog](http://blog.sanctum.geek.nz/term-strings/).